timyshark/academy-ng/README.md

 4. Note: won't work if new address on address bar internal or external

 Search Filtering:
-(Pipe not recommended)
+(Pipe not recommended) Performance issues
 1. create search html block list-student -- bind it with ListComponent "define search term"
 2. create search pipe filter class ,Annotate @Pipe, Register app.Module.ts in declaration section
+3. in the list-students.html add *ngFor="let student of students | studentFilter:searchTerm"
-3. Pure change doesn't re-evaluate the filter pipe, Impure change do re-evaluate
+4. in the Fitler class , Pure change doesn't re-evaluate the filter pipe, Impure change do re-evaluate, Pure change is change that

 Passing Parameters:
 ~~~~~~~~~~~~~~~~~~